riggraz/no-style-please/README.md

         - `show_more_text`, which can be a string.
 It specifies the text for the show more link.
 Use only if `show_more` is true.
     - `entries`, yes, you can have entries inside entries.
 In this way you can create nested sublists!

-### Create archive pages

-A so-called archive page is a page that shows a list of posts (see [this](https://riggraz.dev/no-style-please/all-posts) for an example).
-You can create an archive page by creating a page and putting the following frontmatter:

 ```
 ---